Alternative Fuels

 Answer

-The following is required by Article 6 of the FuelEU Maritime regulation:
+The following is required by FuelEU Maritime Regulation Article 6:

-• From 1 January 2030, container and passenger ships must connect to shore power while at berth in all Trans-European Network (TEN-T) ports.
+• From 1 January 2030, container and passenger ships must connect to shore power while at berth in a Trans-European Network (TEN-T) port.

-• From 1 January 2035, container and passenger ships must connect to shore power in all EU member state ports where shore power is available (exceptions: emergency, lack of compatibility and availabilty, port stay shorter than two hours, when zero-emission technology is used, unscheduled port stay, risk of electrical grid stability, and on-board tests).
+• From 1 January 2035, container and passenger ships must connect to shore power in all member state ports where shore power is available and use it for all their electrical power demand at berth (exceptions: emergencies, compatibility, availabilty, port stay shorter than two hours, where zero emission technology is used, unscheduled port stay, risk of electrical grid stability and on-board test).

 Answer